- Online — a class designed from the ground up so all students can attend the main class experience online.

 Students at the University of Denver are required to attend classes per DU policy and individual faculty attendance policies.
-However, the University recognizes that students may be unable to attend in-person classes or class sessions this fall because of quarantine requirements, health accommodations, or travel restrictions.
+However, the University recognizes that students may be unable to attend in-person classes or class sessions because of quarantine requirements, health accommodations, or travel restrictions.

 All academic programs at the University of Denver are committed to helping our students stay on track for graduation during the pandemic and will work to assist them in making academic progress in their degree programs.
 Programs may use a number of strategies to help students stay on track, including, for instance, finding alternative courses, waiving or substituting requirements, or enabling students to take a required course at a later date.

-Students should note that in-person courses at the University of Denver for Fall 2020 were specifically designed to have an in-person component due to the high impact qualities of the course.
+Students should note that in-person courses at the University of Denver were specifically designed to have an in-person component due to the high impact qualities of the course.
 Students who are able to attend in-person class sessions should do so in order to have an optimized experience.
 If a student is scheduled for an in-person class but would prefer to take the class in a fully online modality, it may be possible to work with the instructor to secure this arrangement; however, this option is not guaranteed, and in most cases the student experience will be best served by finding a class taught in the preferred modality from the outset.

 For students who are in an in-person or hybrid/hyflex course and become ill and need to temporarily quarantine or isolate, the instructor will work with the student to identify an appropriate way to make up the missed classes and remain engaged with the course material.

-If a student is unable to attend in-person classes or class sessions for an extended period of time, the student should ask their instructor whether it will be possible to remain in the class remotely, take an incomplete (if appropriate), whether they should withdraw from the course, or pursue a medical leave of absence from all classes for the fall term.
+If a student is unable to attend in-person classes or class sessions for an extended period of time, the student should ask their instructor whether it will be possible to remain in the class remotely, take an incomplete (if appropriate), whether they should withdraw from the course, or pursue a medical leave of absence from all classes for the quarter.